Before we understand about Fiscal deficit, we should know about various types of revenues & expenditure of Indian government –

 Primary Deficit [Fiscal Deficit – 4(a)] = ₹30,000 – This figure shows the actual total budget shortfall if we don’t consider interest payments on previous loans.

-There are several ways by which the government can tackle fiscal deficit.
-They are:
+There are several ways by which the government can tackle the fiscal deficit.
+They are

-- Borrowing from domestic sources: Fiscal deficit can be met by borrowing from domestic sources, e.g., public and commercial banks.
-It also includes tapping of money deposits in provident fund and small saving schemes.
-Borrowing through issuing Govt bonds are also done time to time to time.
+The fiscal deficit can be met by borrowing from domestic sources, e.g., public and commercial banks.
+It also includes tapping money deposits in provident funds and small saving schemes.
+Borrowing through issuing Govt bonds is also done from time to time.

-- Borrowing from external sources: For instance, borrowing from World Bank, IMF and Foreign Banks
+For instance, borrowing from World Bank, IMF, and Foreign Banks

-- Deficit financing (printing of new currency notes): Another measure to meet fiscal deficit is by borrowing from Reserve Bank of India.
+Another measure to meet fiscal deficit is borrowing from the Reserve Bank of India.
 Government issues treasury bills which RBI buys in return for cash from the government.
-This cash is created by RBI by printing new currency notes against government securities.
-Thus, it is an easy way to raise funds but it carries with it adverse effects also.
-Its implication is that money supply increases in the economy creating inflationary trends.
-Therefore, deficit financing, if at all it is unavoidable, should be kept within safe limits.
+RBI creates this cash by printing new currency notes against government securities.
+Thus, it is an easy way to raise funds, but it also carries adverse effects.
+It implies that the money supply increases, creating inflationary trends.
+Therefore, if at all it is unavoidable, deficit financing should be kept within safe limits.

-- Increase in taxes: Increase in taxes would lead to increase in revenue, which in turn would reduce the deficit.
-But increase in taxes is not very popular among the people.
-One of the big reason for not reducing Petrol prices by Govt is to keep Fiscal deficit in check.
+- Increase in taxes: An increase in taxes would lead to a rise in revenue, which would reduce the deficit.
+But an increase in taxes is not very popular among the people.
+One of the big reasons for not reducing Petrol prices by Govt is keeping the fiscal deficit in check.

-- Reducing government spending: Government can also cover its deficit by reducing the government spending.
-That can be done by reducing the subsidies or reducing the expenditure on infrastructure etc.
+- Reducing government spending: Government can also cover its deficit by reducing government spending.
+That can be done by reducing the subsidies or the expenditure on infrastructure etc.

 Is fiscal deficit advantageous?
 It depends upon its use.
-Fiscal deficit is advantageous to an economy if it creates new capital assets which increase productive capacity and generate future income stream.
-On the contrary, it is detrimental for the economy if it is used just to cover revenue deficit.
+A fiscal deficit is beneficial to an economy if it creates new capital assets which increase productive capacity and generate a future income stream.
+On the contrary, it is detrimental for the economy if used just to cover the revenue deficit.

-Thus, primary deficit is a narrower concept and a part of fiscal deficit because the latter also includes interest payment.
-It is generally used as a basic measure of fiscal irresponsibility.
-The difference between fiscal deficit and primary deficit reflects the amount of interest payments on public debt incurred in the past.
-Thus, a lower or zero primary deficits means that while its interest commitments on earlier loans have forced the government to borrow, it has realised the need to tighten its belt.
+Thus, the primary deficit is a narrower concept and a part of the fiscal deficit because the latter also includes interest payments.
+It is generally used as a direct measure of fiscal irresponsibility.
+The difference between fiscal deficit and primary deficits reflects the number of interest payments on public debt incurred in the past.
+Thus, a lower or zero primary deficit means that while interest commitments on earlier loans have forced the government to borrow, it has realized the need to tighten its belt.